Table of Contents

 “We saw incredible animals in the bush, and our grandkids did everything from building fires to tracing footprints of animals.
 I cannot say enough good things about their guide; he grew up on a farm in Rhodesia and was artistic and related to kids and adults.
 In fact, we are still Facebook friends.”

-Gynnie feels that her grandkids are much closer to she and her husband now because of their shared journey.
+Gynnie feels that her grandkids are much closer to her and her husband now because of their shared journey.
 She also valued seeing their resilience during the safari.
 She said,

 “We did not have to remind them that we had to get up at 5:30 in the morning and be on the truck by 6.
 They were on their very best behavior.
 I don’t know what their parents said to them.”